- Question: What is the answer to the ultimate question of life, the universe, and everything?

 “I always thought something was fundamentally wrong with the universe.”

 The fact that six times nine is 54 does not deter our hero in his quest.
 Nor does the fact that in Base 13, this equation actually works.
 In the 1978 episode of the radio series, the Narrator announces:

 There is a theory which states that if ever anyone discovers exactly what the Universe is for and why it is here, it will instantly disappear and be replaced by something even more bizarre and inexplicable.
 There is another theory mentioned, which states that this has already happened.

 The author was repeatedly asked over the years for an explanation for why he picked the number 42.
 He replied that it is

-In the binary system of numbering — that is, Base 2, which is all 1’s and 0’s — the number 42 comes out 101010.
-This is October 10, 2010 (or any century actually) leading some fans to celebrate “42 Day” on any October 10th.
+In the binary system of numbering — that is, Base 2, which is all 1’s and 0’s — the number 42 comes out as 101010.
+That would be October 10, 2010 (or any century, actually), leading some fans to celebrate “42 Day” on any October 10th.
 This celebration is not, however, as widely practiced as Towel Day, a geek celebration held on May 25, the anniversary of the passing of Douglas Adams in 2001, as I explain here.

 Scientific American magazine published an article for math fans that goes into more depth on this mystery: